hieni/SILLY-proof-of-concept-chatbot/README.md

 ```

 ## 🔮 Future Enhancements
-- **Email Integration**: Sending support tickets via email for easier tracking.
+- **Email Integration**: Integration with an e-mail server, to send out e-mails.
-- **Ticketing System Integration**: Connecting to platforms like Zendesk or Jira for advanced ticketing features.
+- **Ticketing System Integration**: Integrate with a ticket management system.
-- **Web Interface**: Implementing a user-friendly web or GUI interface for smoother interaction.
+- **Web Interface**: Implement a user-friendly web interface for smoother interactions.

 ## 📄 License
 This project is licensed under the MIT License.
-See `LICENSE` for more information.
+See the `LICENSE` file for more information.